GameServerManagers/LinuxGSM-Docs/game-servers/call-of-duty-4.md

 Many tutorials state that the game disk is required to install a CoD4 server.
 This is because the server is built in to the client.
 This made it difficult to distribute and create a CoD4 server.

-After investigating this issue is was found that it is possible to run a server with most of the client files removed.
+After investigating this issue it was found that it is possible to run a server with most of the client files removed.
 This greatly reduces the file size and prevents the client from being used.
 Because of this LinuxGSM provides a download to only the files required to run the server.
 Preventing the use of the client and the opportunity to use the server to pirate the game.

 ## CoD4x